FlockEagle3/hewwo_kiki/README.md

 # hewwo_kiki
-The first half of the link is located in the page.
+The first half of the link is located in the code.
 The second half should be in this page.
 Or is it?